spc-group/tiled-server/README.md

 local SQLite database file, (a.k.a., a *catalog*) that contains metadata collected from each of the files and subdirectories for this tree.

-### Create the catalog file
+### Serve the catalog file

-Create the catalog file.
+Serve the catalog file.
 The name of this file can be anything (permissable by the OS).
 To be consistent with the *tiled* documentation, we'll use `catalog.db` for these examples.
 This is a one-time command, unless you wish to remove any existing content from this SQL database.